summerinthecity/heatwavemap/doc/report.md

 1. A first step is to create a table holding a raster.
 Make sure the raster is not too big, something less than 50 by 50 points.

-2. Add bands for the 132 nudapt parameters using the *create_urb_dataset* function:
+2. Add bands for the 132 nudapt parameters using the *create_urb_dataset* function.

 3. The functions take a geometry as input, like a gridcell.
 The result has to be written to the raster at the proper band.
 The funtion *make_urb_param* takes care of all this for most functions.
 For the histogram the function *make_urb_param_histogram* can be used.